Al Attiyah 4th, Jala Headed, Dakar 2020 - Flight Start - The Media Times

 The Dakar Rally of 2020 came to life with an opening round that gave rivals a strong wake-up call against the 319km clock.
 The first “Dakar” stage in Saudi Arabia was a new beginning for all 342 vehicles in the rally.

-As well as some familiar faces who are pushing ahead, we also have a crop of exciting newcomers to follow.
+As well as some familiar faces who are pushing ahead, we also have a fascinating newcomer to follow.
 Starting in the city of Edda on the eve of the Dakar escort, the second day is over and more excitement awaits.